18th Century

 Dimensions: 40 ¾” H x 25 ¼” W x 25” D

-A unique, French Louis XVI-Style bergère armchair from the 18th century, capturing the artistic sophistication of the period in clean, straight lines.
+A unique, French Louis XVI-Style bergère armchair from the 18th century, capturing the artistic sophistication of the period.
 The dark wood frame along the wingback is hand-carved in a multitude of designs: a bouquet-like finial at each top corner transitions into trefoil leaves and similar foliate designs ending in scrolls at each projection of the arm.
-Gold gilt is evident in subtle flashes against the dark wood which creates a dramatic outline against the upholstery.
+Gold gilt is evident in subtle flashes against the dark wood that creates a dramatic outline against the upholstery.
 Currently upholstered in crisp white cotton that shows evidence of prior staining.
-Make sure to view the detailed images for a closer look at the quality craftsmanship.
+Make sure to view the detailed images for a closer look at the quality craftsmanship of this occasional chair.

 Seat height: 18 3/8″